Parisian fashion goes physical despite Omicron - ExBulletin

 Parisian fashion goes physical despite Omicron

-Paris (AFP) The city may still be in the throes of Omicron’s rise and adjusting to the latest Covid restrictions, but Paris Fashion Week will kick off on Tuesday nonetheless.
+Paris: The city may still be in the throes of the rise of Omicron and adjusting to the latest Covid restrictions, but Paris Fashion Week will kick off on Tuesday nonetheless.

 The industry is determined to return to the catwalks after nearly two years in which most brands were forced to retreat online.